Questions about Flash & Camera

 Not a problem.
 Adapter shoes are available that have a PC cord.
 A photo and description are given here.

 If you need a PC cord specifically for a Vivitar 283, search for Vivitar PC-1 on the website of your favorite photographic supplier.
 Some suppliers are listed in the answer to the next question.

-Try your local camera store or mail order from places like Adorama, B&H Photo & Video, Midwest Photo Exchange, and Porter’s Camera Store.
+Try your local camera store or mail order from places like Adorama, B&H Photo & Video, Midwest Photo Exchange, and Amazon.
 We've usually been able to find what we need at these places, but there should be others for the looking.
-For information on useful accessories, go here and here
+For information on useful accessories, go here and here.

 This requires that your flash have automatic exposure control and/or variable-power control.
 These are discussed in detail in the Flash section.